The power of questions

 - What is the most meaningful action you could take now?

-- What new skills or support systems will ensure your success?
+- What new skills or support from the community will ensure your success?

 Anatomy of a Powerful Question